 Not all wood is created equal; that is a simple fact.
 In addition to the environmental concerns we’ll discuss below, you can expect better performance from your new wood floor by taking careful steps to understand the following prior to making the final selection:

 - Where is the wood cut from within the tree?

 - How and where is the floor made?

-When wood floors are installed in environments with significant changes from season to season the boards will expand and contract from season to season.
-During the drier seasons, your floors may have small spaces between the boards – also known as gaps, while in the more humid months those are minimized or go away completely because the board has more moisture in it, causing it to expand.
-There are ways to minimize seasonal movement by first investing in a higher quality wood floor, properly acclimating the wood and understanding what the heating/cooling schedule will be for your home – if you have one at all.
+When wood floors are installed in environments with significant changes in the weather from season to season, the boards will expand and contract in concert with the seasons.
+During drier times, your floors may have small spaces or gaps between the boards.
+In the more humid months, those gaps are minimized or go away completely because the boards take on moisture, causing them to expand.

 There are ways to minimize this seasonal movement in your floor.
 First, make sure to invest in a higher quality wood floor.
 Next, be sure to let the wood acclimate properly prior to installation.
 And finally, understand what the annual heating/cooling schedule will be for your home.

 When considering a wood floor for your own environment, having the floor prefinished might be an advantage, but only if the boards are sealed on all four sides.
 This will minimize the movement of moisture into and out of the wood.
 Find out more today about this unique advantage.

 No matter where you are in the country, before you install your floor you must plan to acclimate the wood floor to its new environment.
 The amount of time required for the flooring to adjust will vary depending on where the install is to occur, as some areas of the country are much drier or more humid than others.
 Specific job site conditions will affect the amount of time the planks need to sit on site, which is why it is critical to seek guidance from a qualified local installer.